Private Tree By-law Public Engagement

 What kind of proof does the city need for a hazard removal without a permit/ fee?

-Habitant asked almost 2 years ago
+Habitant asked over 2 years ago

 The City requires a report from a Certified Arborist clearly detailing the tree and describing an immediate risk to the surroundings.